-Lallemend Lab - research and activities
+Lallemend Lab - research focus

 We are interested in understanding how the sensory signals are processed to initiate behavioral responses.

 Our research addresses the development, organization and function of the neuronal circuits that underlie auditory perception and proprioception (or the sense of body position).

 The sensation and processing of sensory information are necessary for almost every activity that we perform and affect our behavior.
 In this context, research in my lab is focusing on understanding the organization principles, function and plasticity of the sensory circuits.
 We leverage advanced single cell transcriptomics and circuit-interrogation technology to identify the structurally- and molecularly-defined neuronal elements for auditory perception and proprioception, in physiological and pathological conditions.
 We are also exploring the mechanisms by which experience-driven neuronal activity shapes the developing mammalian sensory systems.
 We are very interested in understanding whether such neuronal plasticity is retained in adult and if its modulation can lead to a gain of sensory function or to its deterioration during disorders or with aging.